 Slime is hugely popular with kids, but a parent’s worst nightmare if it ends up on clothes or carpets.
 While water won’t do a thing to clean slime, you can use vinegar to remove slime from clothing and carpets.

 To get slime off of clothes, take off as much excess slime as possible.
 Then soak the area in white vinegar for 5 minutes.
 When it’s done soaking, rinse the clothing with warm water and wash as usual.

 If slime ended up on your carpet, remove as much excess slime as possible and pour vinegar over the area.
 Vinegar can also help soften the slime if it dried on your carpet.
-Once it’s softened, use a microfiber cloth to wipe away the slime.
+Once it’s softened, use an organic unbleached cotton unpaper towel to wipe away the slime.

 2. Ballpoint Pen

 Did your kids ditch the slime in favor of playing with a ballpoint pen, and now you have ink all over your walls?
 Don’t freak out.
 Instead, dip a sponge or microfiber cleaning cloth in some vinegar and use it to gently remove the ink.

 Whether it was an exploding or leaking pen that left ink all over your clothes, vinegar also helps remove these stains.
 Simply combine one part white vinegar with two parts whole milk in a large bowl.
 Then let your clothing soak.